These healthy oatmeal raisin cookies are soft, chewy, and made in just one bowl! Using just 4 ingredients, they take just 10 minutes to bake.

 - Banana- Mashed, overripe banana replaces the need for any oil or butter, while also providing sweetness.
 The riper the bananas are, the sweeter the cookies will be.

 - Almond Butter OR peanut butter- I prefer using almond butter, but peanut butter or another alternative works.

 - Raisins- The key add-in ingredients for the cookies!
 I recommend using a good quality brand of raisins, that are plump and juicy.
 See my trick below for instant fat and juicy raisins!

-- In a large mixing bowl, combine your rolled oats, banana and almond butter/peanut butter, and mix well, until combined.
+Make the cookie dough: In a large mixing bowl, combine your rolled oats, banana and almond butter/peanut butter, and mix well, until combined.
 Fold through your raisins.

-- Using a cookie scoop or your hands, form 12 small balls of dough.
+Shape the cookies: Using a cookie scoop or your hands, form 12 small balls of dough.
 Transfer them to the lined tray, and place them on there, 2 inches apart.
-Press down on each cookie, until it is a cookie shape.
+Press down on each cookie until it is a cookie shape.
 Top with extra raisins.

-- Do not overbake the cookies, as they continue to cook as they are cooling down.
+- Do not over-bake the cookies, as they continue to cook as they are cooling down.
 We want these cookies to be soft and chewy, so remove them from the oven when they are ‘just’ done.
 Also, they don’t contain any eggs, so you can under-bake them.

 - If you find your dough to be too thick, add more banana or even some liquid sweetener, like maple syrup or agave.
 If the dough is smooth and drippy, add more oats!

 - These cookies DON’T spread much, so make sure the cookies are the size and thickness you prefer.